 Why such a harsh and negative reaction from an obvious majority?
 As straightforward as Wave Theory appears, many regard it as far too subjective to be of any benefit.
 Perhaps, too many traders have skimmed the surface of EWP, tried it out in real time, and came away a loser.
-It does take time and patience to learn the basics, then more time to gain enough experience with it to understand its many nuances that pervade each analysis.
+It does take time and patience to learn the basics in training, then more time to gain enough experience with it to understand its many nuances that pervade each analysis.
 In other words, it does not suit the whim of impatient traders, which happen to be the majority, whether we agree or not.

 Ralph Nelson Elliott (1871–1948), an accountant by trade, must have had extra time on his hands, because he published a number of works that delved into the perturbations of stock prices on the DJIA.
 His most famous one was a piece he entitled “Nature’s Laws: The Secret of the Universe”, in which he likened human behavior and herd mentality in a market as mimicking nature by displaying wave patterns that could yield reasonable predictions of future aspirations.
 He posited that major market movements could be broken down into an “Impulse Wave” of five steps, followed by a “Corrective Wave” of three steps.
 The confusing part is that there may be waves within waves, and so on.A “Daily” chart of the “BTC/USD” pair is presented, starting from last October and leading up to the current month of February.
 If you have been following the market, then we know that BTC in February has dipped sharply down to $3,359, then rebounded back above $3,600.
 It rests today at $3,568.
 After we touch upon EWP, we can return and see how recent price behavior fits with Elliott’s principles displayed on this chart.